astroveny/aws-bootcamp-cruddur-2023/journal/week9.md

 - Make sure **Evaluate target health** is enabled
 - **Record ID:** enter any value
 - Click on **Save**
+- Create a new A record to point to the static website:
+  - Select **Create record**
+  - Select **Record type** as A record
+  - Enable **Alias** then under **Route traffic to** select CloudFront distribution
+  - Select the CloudFront Distribution domain name created in the previous step
+  - Select **Routing policy** as Failover
+  - Select **Failover record type** as Secondary
+  - **Record ID:** enter any value
+  - Click on **Create record**

+Route 53 can now failover to the static website in the event that the Cruddur app is unavailable due to maintenance.

 ![Screen Shot 2023-04-26 at 4 24 49 PM](https://user-images.githubusercontent.com/91587569/234575041-6ae8abe6-4313-4c87-bb27-0cc80ec7543d.png)